dylanhogg/awesome-python/README.md

 ⭐ 13,593

 21. <a href="https://github.com/ml-explore/mlx">ml-explore/</a><b><a href="https://github.com/ml-explore/mlx">mlx</a></b>
-MLX: An array framework for Apple silicon
+MLX is an array framework for machine learning on Apple silicon, brought to you by Apple machine learning research.
 ⭐ 12,650

 22. <a href="https://github.com/jindongwang/transferlearning">jindongwang/</a><b><a href="https://github.com/jindongwang/transferlearning">transferlearning</a></b>